grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image65.jpeg" alt-text="A close up of a computer.":::

 4. With a 3IP Torx Plus Screwdriver, remove the 3 3IP screws holding
-    the fan down to the D Bucket. **Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+    the fan down to the D Bucket.
-    Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.**

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image66.jpeg" alt-text="A hand holding a screwdriver.":::

+    > [!IMPORTANT]
+    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
+Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.

 5. Using a plastic ESD safe prybar, disengage the buckle holding the fan FPC to the PCBA and disconnect the FPC.